Search our factsheets - curated by experts working the field.

 We know that Scottish wildcats behave differently, even compared with those domestic cats who are living in the wild (ferals).

-Dr Roo Campbell, who manages the priority area programme for Scottish Wildcat Action, has conducted new research based on tracking cats using GPS collars to see what they got up to.
-His findings will be published in 2016.
-We'll keep you posted on this exciting new development.
+Dr Roo Campbell, who manages the priority area programme for Scottish Wildcat Action, has conducted research based on tracking cats using GPS collars to see what they got up to.
+His findings will be published in due course.
+We are also embarking on new research to understand wildcat behaviour with our partners at WildCRU, University of Oxford, alongside research on feral cats and hybrids with the University of Exeter.
+We'll keep you posted on these exciting new developments.”